 @overlastic/react

-@overlastic/react is used to define Overlay components in React, supporting both imperative and declarative usage!
+@overlastic/react is used to define overlay components in React, supporting both imperative and declarative usage!

-Step 1: Define Component
+Step 1: Define the Component

 // overlay.tsx